Boozhoo, tansi, tawnshi, Shé:kon, udlukuut, tungasugitsi, aanii, bonjour, greetings!

-The Halton Catholic District School Board (HCDSB) is committed to providing equitable, inclusive, and engaging educational opportunities for all of our students, including those of Indigenous ancestry.
-This commitment is grounded in our shared understanding of developing a school culture where all students and staff feel understood, valued and respected.
+The Halton Catholic District School Board (HCDSB) is committed to providing equitable, inclusive, and engaging educational opportunities for all students.
+This commitment is grounded in developing a school and Board culture where all persons feel understood, valued and respected.

 Ontario Ministry of Education Directive

-The Ontario Ministry of Education has identified Indigenous Education as one of its key priorities.
-The Ministry of Education outlines strategies to improve achievement amongst Indigenous students, and to integrate the diverse cultures, histories and perspectives throughout the Ontario curriculum.
-For more information on the Education Policy Framework, provided by the Ministry of Education, please visit the following page: Indigenous Education Strategy.
+The Ministry of Education has identified ways to improve achievement amongst Indigenous students, and to integrate Indigenous cultures, histories and perspectives throughout the Ontario curriculum.
+The Ministry’s Indigenous Education Strategy outlines this priority.

 The Ontario First Nations, Métis and Inuit Education Policy Framework sets the foundation for improving achievement amongst Indigenous students in provincially funded schools.
 The framework supports learning in the early years through post-secondary education.